stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ## GHC pragmas

 Pragmas are sort of special hints to the compiler.
-You should be familiar with the `LANGUAGE` pragmas that enables language extensions in GHC, e.g.:
+You should be familiar with the `LANGUAGE` pragma that enables language extensions in GHC, e.g.:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}